OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 Sometimes, you will find the answer in the assignment description (or program specification).
-Other times, the desired behavior may be up to, as an internal design choice.
+Other times, the desired behavior may be up to you, as an internal design choice.
 Occasionally, the corrrect behavior may be ambiguous, and you will have to ask an instructor or TA for clarification.
 The net result is that you will end up with a better understanding of what is truly required.
 In addition, if you